sagemath/trac_to_gh/Issue 2885.md

 # Issue 2885: make a knoboo optional package

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2885

 Original creator: was